Treasury discount paper ("Bubills")

 Bubills as a proportion of total Government debt currently in circulation

-The Federal Government's money market paper with original maturities of 6 and 12 months form a key element of the Federal Government's annual issuance plan.
-Of all German Government securities, they enable the Federal Government to react most flexibly to short-term changes in financing requirements.
+The Federal Government's money market paper with original maturitiy of 12 months form a key element of the Federal Government's annual issuance plan.
+Of all Federal securities, they enable the Federal Government to react most flexibly to short-term changes in financing requirements.

 By taking the approach of solely issuing six-months Bubills since 2017 the Bund returned to its issuance structure, it practiced till 2008 in the money market.